Cybersecurity awareness is more important than ever. Here are some tips on how to avoid falling victim to fraudulent emails and websites.

 - Never give out personal information, including your bank details.

-- Beware of websites offering to unlock your pension before age 55 or offering you high returns to change your pension arrangements.
+- Beware of websites offering to unlock your pension early or offering you high returns to change your pension arrangements.
 If it looks too good to be true it often is.

-- Get guidance or advice from a regulated adviser before changing your pension arrangements.
+- Get guidance or advice from a regulated professional adviser before changing your financial arrangements.

-Combating online fraud requires individuals and organizations to work together, according to cybersecurity awareness campaigns running in the US and the European Union in October.
+Combating online fraud requires individuals and organizations to work together, according to cybersecurity awareness campaigns in the US and the European Union during October 2020.

-The National Cybersecurity Awareness Month (NCSAM) campaign in the US is now in its 17th year.
-Themed "Do Your Part. #BeCyberSmart", the campaign "encourages individuals and organizations to own their role in protecting their part of cyberspace, stressing personal accountability and the importance of taking proactive steps to enhance cybersecurity."
-The resources it provides include a page full of tip sheets - including one on phishing - to help people reduce cybersecurity risks and to protect themselves online.
+The National Cybersecurity Awareness Month (NCSAM) campaign in the US has been running for 17 years.
+Themed "Do Your Part. #BeCyberSmart", the 2020 campaign encouraged "individuals and organizations to own their role in protecting their part of cyberspace, stressing personal accountability and the importance of taking proactive steps to enhance cybersecurity".
+The resources it provides included a page full of tip sheets - including one on phishing - to help people reduce cybersecurity risks and to protect themselves online.

-Similarly, European Cybersecurity Month (ECSM) runs hundreds of events in October across Europe, including conferences, workshops, webinars, and presentations to promote digital security and cyber hygiene as a "shared responsibility".
+Similarly, European Cybersecurity Month (ECSM) ran hundreds of events in October 2020 across Europe, including conferences, workshops, webinars, and presentations to promote digital security and cyber hygiene as a "shared responsibility".